webberchase/Compiler/SDD.md

 ###### author Chase Webber

 # FIXME
-- Comments are not handled correctly by scanner
-	- Fix this in jflex file
-	- Develop tests for this in TestScanner
 - Add comments to ProgramHappy1.txt and ProgramSad1.txt
 - The grammar itself may have some flaws, make sure we're using the most recently updated PDF.

 ## SCANNER